Zyang00z/NOISE-source-code/NOISE source code/kicad/headphone-pcb-tiny-2/README.md

-# NOISE-source-code
-source code for noise installation
+# Kidcad files for the pcb deisgn of the headphone